maaislam/ab-test-boilerplate/README.md

 #### P.S. you only need to perform step 4 only once.
 You do not have to change it for each project.

 #### P.S. you only need to perform step 5 everytime a new test starts.
-You do not have to change it for each project.

 7. start the setup by typing `npm start` & refresh the page (you only have to do it once).